 In colder climates, plant them in full sun.
 In warmer climates, plant them in partial shade to protect them from the hot sun.
-The fragrant flowers are good self-seeders and will produce year after year.
+The fragrant winter flowers are good self-seeders and will produce year after year.
 The clustered blooms can be white, pink, or purple.
 Prune the dead flowers to keep the plant blooming.

-This bushy, deciduous shrub will add winter color and wonderful fragrance to your landscape.
+This bushy, deciduous shrub will add winter color and a wonderful fragrance to your landscape.
 Winter honeysuckle blooms in late winter and delivers bunches of creamy white flowers along the stem.
 Another pop of color emerges after the blooms die back and are replaced by small red berries that mature in late spring and early summer.

 Winter honeysuckle will spread easily but can be pruned back with consistency.
-They are easy to care for once established and are pretty maintenance free other than the occasional pruning.
+They are easy to care for once established and are pretty maintenance-free other than the occasional pruning.
 They will grow equally well in full sun or partial shade.
 This is a great plant to try propagating with either semi-hardwood or hardwood cuttings.

 Today’s post was written by Shelby DeVore, an avid gardener, former agriculture and greenhouse teacher, and the founder of Farminence.
 She shares 10 of her favorite plants to provide color in your winter landscape.